foo-dogsquared/freebies-hunt-api/src/list.md

 - [Introduction to Embedded Systems, 2nd Edition (2017, Lee and Seshia)](https://ptolemy.berkeley.edu/books/leeseshia/download.html)
 - [Invent with Python](https://inventwithpython.com/) | A collection of free Python online books authored by Al Sweigart.
 - [Learn You A Haskell](http://learnyouahaskell.com/) | A free web book that teaches you functional programming through [Haskell](https://www.haskell.org/).
-- [Notes for Professionals](http://book.goalkicker.com/) | **(Very much recommended, a LOT.)** Made by folks at Stack Overflow from the Stack Overflow documentation for variety of languages and despite the title, it is quite helpful for beginners like me, as well; also, it is frequently updated like once per week.
+- [Notes for Professionals](http://book.goalkicker.com/) | **(This is not much of a recommended resource in the long term since it's based on [Stack Overflow's experimental documenation project that has been abandoned recently](https://meta.stackoverflow.com/questions/354217/sunsetting-documentation).
+Also see the /r/learnprogramming explanation as to [why this resource is discouraged](https://www.reddit.com/r/learnprogramming/wiki/index#wiki_discouraged_resources).
+Yeah, take caution when referring with this material.
+Ultimately, it's better to refer to the official documentation than this one though it's nice while it still lasts.)** Made by folks at Stack Overflow from the Stack Overflow documentation for variety of languages and despite the title, it is quite helpful for beginners like me, as well.
 - [Open Data Structures](http://opendatastructures.org/) | **(I really like the different programming languages approach with this book.)** An open content textbook that tackles the implementation and analysis of data structures such as queues, dictionaries, and graphs.
 Offers versions for different programming languages as well for you to take the book with ease in your favorite programming language.
 - [Scientific Programming and Computer Architecture](https://divakarvi.github.io/bk-spca/spca.html) | An open MIT Press web book that focuses on analyzing and discussing the performance of computer programs and the practices of writing fast programs.
 - [Structure and Interpretation of Computer Programs, 2nd Edition (HTML version)](https://sarabander.github.io/sicp/) | Unofficial (and prettier) version of [one of MIT's famous programming book (that can also be found online)](https://mitpress.mit.edu/sites/default/files/sicp/index.html).